 It’s essential to know your business’s value for multiple reasons.
 You’ll likely need to present this figure when speaking to investors and financial institutions.
 If you sell your business, you must make sure to offer an appropriate price.
 When reaching out for media coverage, attaching an impressive valuation to your business will significantly increase your appeal.

-Some business owners determine value by simply looking at the “total equity” section of their balance sheet.
+Some business owners determine value by simply looking at their balance sheet’s “total equity” section.
 This will tell you your business’s “book value,” or your business’s worth at this particular time, but that’s based on just one method of business valuation.
 Alternative business valuation methods incorporate numerous other factors and can, therefore, produce wildly different results.

 It’s up to you to figure out which business valuation method will ultimately give you the highest or most appropriate number.
 Welcome to yet another essential skill of the modern business leader: choosing the right valuation method.
 Though one particular method will likely make the most sense for your business, every entrepreneur should understand the three primary methods: market value, asset-based, and ROI-based.

-In this guide, we’ll explain how to apply the primary methods as well as several others with highly specific criteria.
+We’ll explain how to apply the primary methods and several others with highly specific criteria.

 In this guide, we’ll answer the following questions and more: